meshcloud/meshcloud-docs/docs/faq.projects.md

 3. meshcloud support un-blocks the tenant localId (there is a safety mechanism in place to prevent double billing of resources when re-using a tenant).
 4. A Partner Admin of "target-customer" adopts the tenant via API into the meshCustomer "target-customer" and a project of their choosing.

 We have received the request to support moving meshProjects via the panel.
-If you have any additional input, please put it in a comment of this canny post: https://meshcloud.canny.io/feature-requests/p/move-projects-between-customers
+If you have any additional input, please put it in a comment of this [canny post](https://meshcloud.canny.io/feature-requests/p/move-projects-between-customers).